light.htm

 There's nothing like being able to see exactly what you are going to get and being able to measure light and contrast with an ordinary meter.
 The "hot light" photographer is probably on average more adept at lighting than the average "strobe photographer."
 These images were made with some hot lights I sold; some of those hot lights are in the photos.
 The photographer is Sanders McNew.
 The model is his wife, Melanie McNew.
 Very nicely done!

-Bardwell McAlister 750W focusing Fresnel spotlight with 6" diameter snoot and focusing revolving condenser lens with slide-in masks on castered base 4.5-9' folding leg stand, Ex, $600.
+Bardwell McAlister 750W focusing Fresnel spotlight with Focospot on castered base 4.5-9' folding leg stand.
 The Bardwell McAlister spotlight by itself focuses with a soft edge with a varying angle from spot to near flood.
-The add-on Focospot produces a hard edged image when focused--as illustrated in the last 2 images.
-The neat Bardwell McAlister logo on the back of the light only shows up because the scene is also illuminated with an auxiliary light.
-Were it not for that auxiliary light, the scene would be higher contrast as seen in the last image where the auxiliary light's intensity is reduced, but still not eliminated for the sake of aesthetics.
-The folding legs are important; that allows it to be shipped more affordably.
+The add-on Focospot produces a hard edged image when focused--as illustrated in the last 2 images. $OLD.
+I leave these images up for the sake of the 2 Focospots I still have available.
+The Focospots have to be less common than the spotlight itself.

 Johnson Ventlight parts.
 Lamp stud, $25.
 Knob, $25.
 Both, $40.